koutsoulis/CryptoFeedAggregator/README.md

 Directories named "names" declare entities meant to be used as keys in maps, which means equality checking on them should be structural.

 ### Disagreeable choices I made
-Could not decide when to use Scala 3 features over equivalent scala 2 ones.
+Could not decide when to use Scala 3 features over scala 2 ones they supersede.
 Often because I was (likely irrationally) worried about IDE/ language server maturity.

 The app subproject is just a demo of how to interact with the server.
 It’s not an ideal use case due to the way rate limits are enforced by cryptocurrency exchanges such as Binance and Coinbase.
 These limits are allocated based on the IP addresses of the consumers.
 Given that these exchanges are relatively generous with their rate limits, there’s no necessity for a server to act as an intermediary that broadcasts data to multiple instances of the demo app.
 Also, don't look at the demo app's code, I did not do a good job there.